JesseDenier/JesseDenier/README.md

 - 👀 I’m interested in LMS creation, and maintenance.
 - 🌱 I’m currently learning javascript with the Univeristy of Texas Full-Stack Coding Bootcamp.
 - 💞️ I’m looking to collaborate on any interesting projects.
-- 📫 How to reach me at https://jessedenier.github.io/Portfolio/.
+- 📫 Reach me at the bottom of https://jessedenier.github.io/Portfolio/.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I drive a white truck with dry-erase markers attached to the side so strangers can draw on it!